RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

    You can brute force endpoints.(but If you understand the Js code then You'll potentially have more success finding the endpoints and creating your own wordlist beacuse Bruteforec use Wordlist and there is highter chance that endpint is not availabe in wordlists.)

 ### Reading all the Js files and find something from Js code are hard so

+     Based on different framework or library search for important Js files such as /authProvider.js, config.js, App.js, users.js, /MyUrlField.js, /posts.js, Dashboard.js  etc then only check selected Js files.

      Click on the Global listner from threads and you can see all the POST request that has been made within JS files.
      To Understand about listner and How to use it find vulnerabilty in JS code :
      Recommand you to play here (https://public-firing-range.appspot.com and /dom/index.html)